brko5178/brko5178.github.io/README.md

   <img src="profilepic2.jpg" alt="Prifle"/>
 </p>

+<a href="Brandon.Kohrt.Resume.pdf" target="_blank">Resume</a>

+Email: brko5178@colorado.edu  Github: [brko5178](https://github.com/brko5178)

 This webpage serves as a log for all the work Brandon Kohrt has and will be doing in CU Boulder's Professional Development in Computer Science class.
+Currently working to get all the information down and then will focus on aesthetics!

 This class is focusing on a self-selected project.
 I have chosen to do a research project using data from the Adolescent Brain and Cognitive Development (ABCD) study focusing on gifted and talented children and thier alchohol and drug use habits.
 Below is a blog detailing my progress on the project each week and is still a work in progress!

 # Week 1:
       Website is up and running :)